News and Announcements

-New students are currently not being accepted to UMD for this program for Spring, 2013 or Fall, 2013.
+New students are currently not being accepted to UMD for this program.
 Please visit with a member of the CEHSP student advising staff for additional information.

 Athletic training is practiced by athletic trainers, health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.
 Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
 Students who want to become certified athletic trainers must earn a degree from an accredited athletic training curriculum.
 Accredited programs include formal instruction in areas such as injury/illness prevention, first aid and emergency care, assessment of injury/illness, human anatomy and physiology, therapeutic modalities, and nutrition.
 Classroom learning is enhanced through clinical education experiences.
 More than 70 percent of certified athletic trainers hold at least a master’s degree. (www.nata.org)

 The Athletic Training Program at UMD consists of a six semester didactic and clinical education program and is a stand-alone major housed in the department of Health, Physical Education & Recreation.